-For years, BCAAs have been marketed as the ultimate muscle-building supplement.
+For years, branched-chain amino acids (BCAAs) have been marketed as the ultimate muscle-building supplement.
 The three BCAAs—leucine, isoleucine, and valine—play an essential role in muscle protein synthesis (MPS), energy production, and muscle recovery.
 However, new research has made it clear that BCAAs alone are not sufficient for optimal muscle repair, growth, and performance.

 To understand why BCAAs alone are not the best choice for muscle growth, it is essential to examine their limitations and compare them to a full-spectrum EAA supplement.

-BCAAs are only three of the nine EAAs required for complete muscle protein synthesis.
-The other six amino acids —histidine, lysine, methionine, phenylalanine, threonine, and tryptophan—are equally critical for repairing and building muscle fibers after exercise.
+BCAAs—leucine, isoleucine, and valine—are only three of the nine essential amino acids (EAAs) required for complete muscle protein synthesis.
+The other six EAAs—histidine, lysine, methionine, phenylalanine, threonine, and tryptophan—are the other essential amino acids, called essential amino acids, because they must be obtained from the diet and are equally critical for repairing and building muscle fibers after exercise.
+Notably, phenylalanine and tryptophan are classified as aromatic amino acids, which play important roles in neurotransmitter synthesis and brain function.

 - Incomplete muscle repair after workouts